ccamel/awesome-ccamel/README.md

 - [egonelbre/gophers](https://github.com/egonelbre/gophers) - Free gophers
 - [elastic/beats](https://github.com/elastic/beats) - :tropical_fish: Beats - Lightweight shippers for Elasticsearch & Logstash
 - [elliotchance/pie](https://github.com/elliotchance/pie) - 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
-- [elys-network/elys](https://github.com/elys-network/elys) - Elys Network is a decentralised exchange built on Cosmos and CometBFT, leveraging the latest blockchain technologies to provide an exceptional user experience.
+- [elys-network/elys](https://github.com/elys-network/elys) - Elys Network is a NextGen Decentralized Finance platform built on Cosmos and CometBFT, leveraging the latest blockchain technologies to provide a premier user experience.
+View our official site at https://elys.network
 - [emicklei/mora](https://github.com/emicklei/mora) - MongoDB generic REST server in Go
 - [eminetto/api-o11y](https://github.com/eminetto/api-o11y) - Repository used in a talk about APIs and Observability
 - [emperror/emperror](https://github.com/emperror/emperror) - The Emperor takes care of all errors personally